thielmeiers/Retro_Overlay-a_controller_overlay_app/README.md

 # 🎮 Retro Overlay
-Disclaimer: Overlay will only work when application is not taking over the display (e.g. games being displayed in fullscreen).
+<p>Disclaimer: Overlay will only work when application is not taking over the display (e.g. games being displayed in fullscreen).
 Will work for applications set to "Borderless Window."
-I have also only tested this with an Xbox Controller, I originally made this for seeing what buttons I was pressing when emulating games.
+I have also only tested this with an Xbox Controller, I originally made this for seeing what buttons I was pressing when emulating games.</p>
-Disclaimer (edit): I have tested a Playstation Controller, analog sticks, standard buttons, and L2 & R2 work acurately; D-pad and L1 & R1 are not.
-Working on a way for users to set custom configurations to get around this.
+<p>Disclaimer (edit): I have tested a Playstation Controller, analog sticks, standard buttons, and L2 & R2 work acurately; D-pad and L1 & R1 are not.
+Working on a way for users to set custom configurations to get around this.</p>

 # A customizable & real-time-input controller overlay built in Python.
 # Retro Overlay lets you display animated controller inputs on any monitor.